-Prerequisites: ENG 101, 102.
+Prerequisites: ENG 101, 102 and one of the following: ENG 211, 212, 221, 222, 301 or 331.
 Escorted 9 to 14 day study tour to the United Kingdom, or Scotland or Ireland to visit historic and literary sites and attend theater productions at London, Stratford or other area theaters.
 A reading list and response study papers will be assigned, and the class will meet several times before leaving on tour and several times after returning from tour.
 Substantial course fees apply in addition to tuition.
-3 Credits.
 3 credits.